U.S. sees 6th straight day with 60,000 new COVID-19 cases

-Experts at Johns Hopkins University said in an update Tuesday the rise in cases was recorded on Monday.
+Experts at Johns Hopkins University said the rise in cases was recorded on Monday.
 To date, including the new figure, the United States has seen 3.832 million cases and 140,900 deaths since the start of the pandemic.

 Monday's cases included 10,300 in Florida, the epicenter of the U.S. outbreak, officials said.
 The state has seen a total of more than 360,000 so far.